-But what the eightfold path teaches us, is to live a balanced, simple life, and seek desires moderately rather than excessively.
-Sometimes we need to make personal sacrifices in order to gain rewards in the future.
+But what the Noble Eightfold Path teaches you, is to live a balanced, simple life, and seek desires moderately rather than excessively.
+Sometimes personal sacrifices are needed in the moment before you reap rewards in the future.

 The understanding of the “right way” can sometimes be difficult depending on the situation you find yourself in.
 The way in which you react to a situation should be the right thing to do to reap the rewards.

-Buddha’s eightfold path is a guideline for the aspects of your personal nature that you should be conscious of doing right.
-There are also some symbols and philosophical stories to help you understand and remember what the right ways are.
+Buddha’s Noble Eightfold Path is a guideline for the aspects of your personal nature that you should be conscious of doing right.
+There are also some symbols and philosophical stories to help you understand and remember what the “right” ways are.

 The first signpost on the path is the ability to take the right view.
 This essentially means our understanding of the world and accepting things simply as they are.

-Taking the wrong view is when we have expectations of how we perceive an outcome should happen.
-This can be when we have a desire that does not manifest, how you hope things will be or you are afraid of how things will turn out.
+Taking the wrong view is when you have expectations of how you perceive an outcome should happen.
+This can be when you have a desire that does not manifest, how you hope things will be or you are afraid of how things will turn out.

 By abandoning hopes, fears and expectations, you can take a simple approach to life and better prepare yourself for eventualities when they happen as described in the four noble truths.

-The lesson here was that the woman is not alone in her sorry, and it is only her expectation of how life should be that caused her suffering.
+The lesson here is that the woman is not alone in her sorrow, and it is only her expectation of how life should be that is causing her to suffer.
 Mustard seeds are also a symbol of overcoming adversity.

 Right thought proceeds right view.
-Once you have abandoned expectations, hopes and fears, you have no perception of what the outcome should.
-Subsequently, you do not try.
-Instead to attempt to manipulate an outcome you most desire.
+Once you have abandoned expectations, hopes and fears, you are free to simply go with the flow of life.
+Instead of attempting to manipulate an outcome you most desire, life happens for you.

-For example, if you want somebody to do something and they don’t, you might get angry or moody.
+For example, if you want somebody to do something and they don’t do what you want, you might get angry or moody.
 This not only affects how you feel, not to mention your physiology, but it also causes friction and an unpleasant environment.

 By keeping your thoughts and intentions pure, you do not harbour preconceived ideas of how things should be, you just accept things and people for how they are, thereby improving your relationships and your environment.

-The symbolism for right thought is the mirror as it represents truth and purity – what you see in a mirror is an exact replica of reality without being obscured with perceptions that create illusion.
+The symbolism for right thought is the mirror as it represents truth and purity.
+What you see in a mirror is an exact replica of reality without being obscured with perceptions that create an illusion.

 The steps of the Noble Eightfold Path flow into each other.
 Right speech comes naturally once you master right intention.
-When your thoughts are pure, you no longer feel embarrassed explaining your thoughts and feelings to others.
+When your thoughts are pure, you no longer feel embarrassed about explaining your thoughts and feelings to others.
 You can simply be yourself without caring what other people think about you.

-If people judge you for having opinions and preferences different to theirs, that is their problem not yours.
+If people judge you for having opinions and preferences that are different to their own, that is their problem, not yours.
 Perhaps their thoughts are not pure.

 Because you do not need to feel the need to be careful or hesitant about what you say, you speak with more confidence and purpose.
 You simply say what needs to be said, and because you sound genuine, other “right” people generally believe you anyway or at least respect your opinion and preferences.

-There are also times when in the heat of the moment, we make cutting remarks and say things we don’t really mean.
-Being aware of and improving your powers of right speech will eliminate criticism of others if you are aware that criticism is not the right thing to say.
+There are also times when in the heat of the moment, you might make a cutting remark and say things you don’t really mean and later regret.
+Right speech eliminates criticism of others if you are aware that criticism is not the right thing to say.
 Constructive criticism is a better approach.
 You will be able to communicate effectively and thoughtfully so that the truth is brought out in any wrongdoing.

-Right speech is symbolised by the conch shell, thought to have been used as a horn to carry the voice in some cultures.
+Right speech is symbolised by the conch shell which was thought to have been used as a horn to carry the voice in some cultures.
 In symbolism, the conch shell represents “awakening”, which is another way of saying self-aware.
 Self-awareness dispels ignorance.

 It also relates directly to speech in that the Buddha says you should honour promises and agreements.
 Do not make promises or agree to do something you will not carry through.
 If at the time you make a promise you intend to go through with it, make sure your intention is right and fulfil the promise.